 - 1. Director (senior person able to have high level communications with governments and other senior officials of Dialogue stakeholders and partners); - 2.
-Knowledge Base Liaison Officer: Post-Doc level scientist linking specifically the Knowledge Base activities; - 3.
-Action Platform Liaison officer: person with considerable action/ field experience, linking specifically to the Network of Local Action Projects; - 4.
-Short-term/part time experts as needed for programme development (on secondment from Dialogue partners, or recruited as consultants); - 5.
+Knowledge Base Liaison Officer: Junior level scientist linking specifically the Knowledge Base activities; - 3.
+Action Platform Liaison Officer: Person with considerable action/ field experience, linking specifically to the Network of Local Action Projects;

+- 4. Short-term/part time experts as needed for programme development (on secondment from Dialogue partners, or recruited as consultants); - 5.
 Secretary/office manager.

-The Director will be recruited through a Search Committee (Rijsberman, Mohtadullah and Diphoorn).
-The Terms of Reference for the Secretariat and the job description for the Director are annexed to this proposal.
+The Terms of Reference for the Secretariat and the job description for the Director are annexed to this document.

-Since the Dialogue will not have its own legal persona, its staff will be contracted by the host-organisation, or one of the Consortium partners, and seconded to the program.
+Since the Dialogue will not have its own legal persona, its staff will be contracted by the host-organisation, or one of the Consortium partners, and seconded to the programme.
 Accounting, administrative and management services will be provided by the host organisation.4